How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 A. Sales bonus

-Bonuses can be paid out either yearly or half yearly depending on the progress of the representatives’ performance and goals.
+Bonuses can be paid out either yearly or half yearly, depending on the goals and determining factors.

 B. Sales commission